unrealxinfinity/LDTS/README.md

 The following screenshots give a general look of our game, as well as its functionalities.

 ## Game preview
+### Practise your problem solving abilities with this puzzle game!
 <p align="center" justify="center">
 <img src= "Docs/Gifs/play.gif" width="208" height="280"/>
 </p>
+This game allows you to develope your underdeveloped brain to solve trivial to difficult puzzles.
+Trust me, you'll like the brain you are going to accquire.

 ### Lack the brain to solve the problem?
 Call your dad and **reset the level**!